gthreats/dc-slotting-space-management-portfolio/README.md

 Outcome: Slotting and space management becomes a continuous, data-driven process instead of a periodic cleanup activity.

 ---
+Slotting and Space Management KPIs

+What We Measure, Why It Matters, and How Often We Review It

+Effective slotting is not about constant rework.
+It is about monitoring the right signals at the right cadence.
+The KPIs below are intentionally selected to balance operational stability, flow efficiency, safety, and scalability, while reducing unnecessary management noise over time.
+---
+Weekly KPIs – Tactical Control

+Audience: Operations Managers, Inventory Control, Floor Leadership
+Purpose: Detect and resolve issues early before they impact service, labor, or safety

+Percent of SKUs Over Pick-Face Capacity

+Why this matters
+This metric identifies congestion risk, overflow picking, and excessive replenishment activity.
+Over-capacity pick faces are a leading indicator of inefficiency and operational friction.

+Action taken
+Trigger targeted re-slotting, pick-face expansion, or replenishment frequency adjustments.
+---
+Percent of A-Items Outside Fast Pick Zones

+Why this matters
+High-velocity SKUs account for a disproportionate share of labor and travel time.
+When A-items are not placed in fast or golden zones, avoidable waste is introduced into the picking process.

+Action taken
+Prioritize re-slotting A-items into appropriate high-efficiency pick zones.
+---
+Weekly Replenishment Frequency by SKU

+Why this matters
+Excessive replenishment indicates poor slot sizing or misalignment between demand and pick-face capacity.
+This drives additional labor, congestion, and error risk.

+Action taken
+Resize pick faces or adjust stocking strategies to stabilize inventory flow.
+---
+Monthly KPIs – Optimization and Trend Analysis

+Audience: Distribution Center Leadership, Continuous Improvement, Planning
+Purpose: Validate improvements and prevent regression

+Pick-Face Utilization Distribution

+Why this matters
+This KPI confirms whether pick faces are underutilized, overutilized, or properly sized.
+It ensures that available cube is aligned with actual demand.

+Action taken
+Refine slotting standards, cube assignments, or layout strategies.
+---
+Congestion Risk by Pick Zone

+Why this matters
+Zone-level congestion highlights structural flow issues rather than isolated SKU problems.
+It supports informed decisions related to zone balancing and layout adjustments.

+Action taken
+Rebalance zones or adjust labor deployment strategies.
+---
+Hazmat Slotting Compliance Rate

+Why this matters
+Hazmat compliance carries zero tolerance.
+This metric ensures hazardous materials remain in approved, controlled locations and reduces safety and regulatory risk.

+Action taken
+Immediate corrective action and escalation if compliance thresholds are breached.
+---
+Quarterly KPIs – Strategic Alignment

+Audience: Senior Leadership, Engineering, Information Technology
+Purpose: Ensure slotting strategy supports growth, seasonality, and scalability

+Slotting Stability Index

+Percent of SKUs requiring re-slotting over the quarter

+Why this matters
+High slotting churn signals unstable demand modeling or poor slot design.
+Stability indicates a mature, well-governed slotting strategy.

+Action taken
+Reassess velocity thresholds, slotting rules, or replenishment logic.
+---
+Labor Efficiency Impact from Slotting Changes

+Why this matters
+This KPI directly links slotting decisions to productivity and cost outcomes.
+It justifies continued investment in slotting optimization initiatives.

+Action taken
+Scale successful slotting strategies and retire low-impact changes.
+---
+Seasonal Readiness Score

+Why this matters
+This metric evaluates preparedness for peak seasons, promotions, or assortment changes.
+It prevents reactive re-slotting during high-volume periods.

+Action taken
+Execute pre-peak slotting adjustments and reserve capacity planning.
+---
+KPI Focus Philosophy

+As slotting maturity increases, manual oversight should decrease.

+Weekly reviews focus on tactical exceptions only.
+Monthly reviews validate trends and optimization efforts.
+Quarterly reviews address strategy, automation, and scalability.

+The objective is not to review more data, but to review fewer, higher-quality exceptions.
+---
+Outcome

+Slotting and space management evolves from reactive, manual intervention into a continuous, data-driven process that is embedded into daily operations and aligned with leadership decision-making.
 ## Disclaimer

 All examples in this repository are fictional and for demonstration purposes only.
 They are not based on any specific company’s proprietary data, layouts, systems, or processes.